 Acquiring an online merchant account is one thing, but its components and how they fit into the overall structure of online processing differ significantly from those related to a standard merchant account.
 Before we jump into the disparities, let’s do a quick review of the mechanics behind online merchant account processing.

-How Online Merchant Accounts Work
+Online Merchant Accounts: How They Work

 Only with the help of multiple providers, including a Merchant Service Provider which supplies the online merchant account, is online credit card processing possible.
 Before you get an online merchant account, you need to take certain steps to first establish your e-commerce store.
 After settling on a domain name, what to sell and the e-commerce hosting platform you’ll use, you’re just about ready to get your online merchant account set up.